Jury hears Bill Cosby's apology for 2004 sexual encounter

 "I didn't want to talk about what did you give her.
 We're over the telephone and I'm not sending anything over the mail and I'm not giving away anything," Cosby testified.

-Cosby also recounted Cosby described calling Constand's family and offering her money for graduate school.
+Cosby also recounted calling Constand's family and offering her money for graduate school.
 Constand refused the offer and reported Cosby to police, filing suit after prosecutors failed to file charges.

 Cosby eventually settled with Constand for an undisclosed sum, and his deposition was sealed for years, until a judge released parts of it in 2015 at the request of The Associated Press.
-The criminal case was reopened when Cosby's deposition became public.
+Authorities then reopened their criminal investigation.

 In the deposition, Cosby said he gave Constand three half-tablets of the cold and allergy medicine Benadryl before the "petting" began.
 Prosecutors have suggested he drugged her with something stronger, perhaps quaaludes.

-Friday's deposition excerpts were also expected to include an exchange where Cosby, once known as America's Dad, acknowledged using quaaludes, a now-banned sedative, in his pursuit of women for sex.
+The jury was not immediately read one of the most explosive exchanges in the deposition: where Cosby acknowledged using quaaludes, a now-banned sedative, in his pursuit of women for sex.

+During a break Friday, Cosby's spokesman dangled the possibility the comic might testify after all.
+Doing so would carry enormous risk for Cosby, exposing him to cross-examination about some of the lurid things in his deposition.

+The spokesman, Andrew Wyatt, said some members of Cosby's family will join him in court as the trial wears on.
+He said Cosby told wife Camille to stay away from the courthouse so she wouldn't have to endure the "media circus."
+She has yet to be seen in court.

-The Associated Press does not typically identify people who say they are victims of sexual assault unless they grant permission, which Constand has done.
+The AP does not typically identify people who say they are victims of sexual assault unless they grant permission, which Constand has done.

 For more on Cosby, including trial updates, historical photos, videos and an audio series exploring the case, visit: www.apnews.com/tag/CosbyonTrial